theironyard-rails-atl/David_Askew/README.md

-Homework for IronYard ROR July 2014
+Homework and Misc for IronYard ROR July 2014